brianSalk/sql_or_sequal/README.md

 ```
 ## Help Wanted
 **Please help me:** \
-remove the error output at the beginning.
+remove the error output when script is ran. \
+do better statistical analysis.